Understanding No-Hit or -1 Credit Scores and Steps to Build Your Credit Profile

 Most of the banks can offer you a personal loan against the security of your existing term deposits (loan against deposits).
 Since the term deposit is generally enough to cover the personal loan amount along with interest for a reasonable period, banks may not check your credit report and sanction you a personal loan.
 Usually, such personal loans may be lighter on your pockets too, as such loans typically carry an interest rate of your FD rate plus 1-2% and FD rates are presented in the range of 6-8%.
 So, the effective interest rate can be 7-10%.

-As they say, Rome was not built in a day, neither will your credit history be.
-It may take six months or even a year depending on how well and often you use and handle credit.
+Your credit history will not be built overnight.
+It may take six months or even a year, depending on how well and often you use and handle credit.
 However, ensure regular repayments of your loans and credit cards, so that you have a good credit score, reflecting good credit habits.
 Further, once you have a credit history and a credit score, make sure that you manage your loans and credit cards smartly.